How Deal Sentiment Monitor Automates Sales Intelligence

 How does it relate to Deal Intelligence Agent?+

 Complementary products covering different scope.
-DIA provides comprehensive deal analysis with risk scoring across multiple dimensions on demand.
+DIA provides full deal analysis with risk scoring across multiple dimensions on demand.
 DSM monitors real-time message sentiment as a leading indicator of deal health.
 Different timing (on-demand vs real-time per-message), different scope (full deal intelligence vs sentiment signal).
 Together they combine deep analysis with continuous sentiment monitoring.

 Does it use web scraping?+